 A hot flash feels like an intense internal heat.
 They can arise suddenly, or you may feel them coming on gradually.
 Some women also experience the following sensations during a hot flash:

-Opt for natural fabrics like cotton, linen, silk and cashmere.
-They absorb moisture from the skin and help air to circulate better around the body.
+Natural fabrics like cotton, linen, silk and cashmere absorb moisture from the skin and allow air to circulate around your body.

 If you’re struggling with a new tummy shape, choose flowy, looser tops or dresses.
 They help to keep you cooler than tighter fitting clothes and hopefully, you'll feel more comfortable wearing them.